PixsysBE/CakeRelease/README.md

 | createGithubRelease         |                    | Creates a Github release  |                                                                                                               |
 | publishPackageToNugetSource | < Nuget source>    | Publish package to your Nuget source |

+## For Cake Release developers: Autobuild

+You can use the --autobuild parameter so Cake Release can create its own release by itself.
+This parameter can also be used if you decide to move your .build and .config folders one level down at your project(.csproj) level.